mohanishsn/calendar-basic/README.md

 A basic calendar created using plain javascript.

-You can clone the repository on your end and just run the 'index.html' file.
+You can clone the repository and run index.html file.